isomerpages/moe-haiggirls/_cca/Modern Dance.md

 <p>Working in groups to co-create dance pieces, students sharpen their problem-solving
 abilities in a supportive and inclusive environment.
-Along the way, they develop essential 21st Century Competencies such as self-awareness, self-management, effective communication, and teamwork—skills that prepare them for success both on and off the stage.</p>
+Along the way, they develop essential 21st Century Competencies such as self-awareness, self-management, effective communication, and teamwork - skills that prepare them for success both on and off the stage.</p>
 <p><strong>Achievements:</strong>
 </p>